Njugen/tabflower/README.md

 For example, a tab listing module - for use in Tabeon - may be created in the following manner:

-``<!-- This module would be located in this file: /tabeon/src/components/modules/tabManagementModule.jsx -->
+``This module would be located in this file: /tabeon/src/components/modules/tabManagementModule.jsx

     import React, {Fragment} from 'react';
     import Module from './module';